 Mosquito-borne infectious diseases are now moving out of the tropics and into North America, due to both an increase in intercontinental travel and climate change.
 These diseases have recently expanded in the numbers of people they infect, particularly outside their endemic region.

 Although we’ve historically had the good fortune of being able to ignore many of these diseases in the United States, we will soon see them on our front porches.
 The insects and the diseases they carry are on the move.
 And at this stage, we have few drugs that can prevent or cure these diseases.

 That’s where bats help to keep us safe.
 They are one of the few vertebrate animals—along with mosquito-fish, frogs, and some birds—that eat mosquitoes, and their insatiable appetites for the little pests help keep the disease vectors in check.
-Although most bats are small, they can live a very long time—up to 20 years in the wild.
-The combination of their small size, long lifespan, and very slow reproductive rate means that bats are voracious eaters.
+Although most bats are small, they can live a very long time—up to twenty years in the wild.
+The combination of their small size, long lifespan and, very slow reproductive rate, mean that bats are voracious eaters.
 Of the nearly 50 species of bats in the United States, three-quarters of them eat mosquitoes, consuming up to their body weight in mosquito-sized insects per night.
-Single bat colonies can be made up of millions of bats, which collectively eat literally tons of mosquitoes per night.
-Bat by bat this adds up: The colony of bats that lives in Texas’s Braken Cave alone is estimated to consume a staggering two hundred tons of insects... per night!
+Single bat colonies can be made up of millions of bats, which collectively, eat literally tons of mosquitos per night.
+Bat by bat this adds up: The colony of bats that lives in Texas’s Braken Cave alone is estimated to consume a staggering two hundred tons of insects…per night!